Roberra0/Roberra0/README.md

 👋 Hi, I’m @Roberra0
 - 👀 Making webapps for fun that are focused on some of my personal interests
-- 🌱 I’m currently brushing up on javascript + HTML/CSS + react
+- 🌱 Currently brushing up on JS + HTML/CSS + React
 - 📫 hmu

 <!---